chen-bowen/Reinforcement_Learning_in_Finance/README.md

 # Reinforcement Learning in Finance

-Project Repository for the Coursera Specialization Reinforcement Learning in Finance
+Project Repository for the Coursera Specialization Reinforcement Learning in Finance with NYU Tandon School of Engineering.
+The notebooks of each project could be viewed directly by clicking the link on README.md

 ### 1. Guided Tour for Machine Learning in Finance